BlackCreepyCat/Blitzmax-Opaline-Gui-2D-FrameWork/README.md

 ------------
 Opaline UI is a low-level kernel for creating a graphical interface from scratch (or just a 2D framework able to draw something like box/rect/line/oval/text etc)

-I believe it can be easily converted to other languages, provided they allow for linked lists.
-It also includes some basic graphical functions like:
+I believe it can be easily converted to other languages, only if they allow linked lists.
+It need also includes some basic graphical functions like:
 - Text/Box/Rect/Line/Oval/Circle/SetViewport/StringWidth (see the class: gui_core.bmx).

 Forum Link: